lcampbe79/React-Redux-App/README.md

 ## Project Set Up

-- [x] Create a forked copy of this project.
+- [x] Create a forked copy of this project.isFetching: false,
+  error: ''
 - [x] Add your team lead as collaborator on Github.
 - [x] Clone your OWN version of the repository in your terminal
 - [x] CD into the project base directory `cd react-redux-app`